ACCO Brands California Transparency in Supply Chains Act and UK Modern Slavery Act Statement

 - Suppliers shall treat every employee with respect and dignity, and shall not subject any employee to physical, sexual, psychological, or verbal harassment or abuse.

-- Suppliers shall pay employees at least the minimum wage required by local law, or the prevailing industry wage if no minimum wage law applies, and shall provide legally mandated benefits.
+- Suppliers shall pay employees at least the minimum wage required by local law, or the prevailing industry wage if no minimum wage law applies and shall provide legally mandated

-- Suppliers shall not require workers to work more than the maximum hours of daily and weekly labor set by local laws and workers should be granted at least one day off in every seven-day period, if required by local law.
+- Suppliers shall not require workers to work more than the maximum hours of daily and weekly labor set by local laws, and workers should be granted at least one day off in every seven-day period if required by local

-The Supplier Code of Conduct indicates that the supplier is responsible for ensuring compliance by itself and any sub-contractor(s) and factories.
+We expect our suppliers to take responsibility for conforming to our relevant policies.
+The Supplier Workplace and Security Code of Conduct indicates that the supplier is responsible for ensuring compliance for itself and any sub-contractor(s) and factories.

 VERIFICATION OF PRODUCT SUPPLY CHAINS TO ADDRESS AND EVALUATE RISKS OF SLAVERY AND HUMAN TRAFFICKING

 ACCO Brands seeks to identify and evaluate the potential risks for slavery and human trafficking in its supply chains through reviewing the supplier's geographic location and the nature of its manufacturing activities for us.
 As discussed below, we also conduct factory assessments of new suppliers, as well as annual audits.

 As a source of market intelligence to help identify risk, ACCO Brands participates in various trade organization groups that are focused on this issue and utilizes industry benchmarking data and information published by the U.S. government to help identify potentially high-risk areas.